 The following support services are here to help make life easier during the months ahead—whether you're living with, through or beyond cancer.

-Similar to a patient navigator, Gundersen's American Cancer Society (ACS) patient navigator is available to help you access support services that may make your cancer diagnosis feel less overwhelming.
-Gundersen is one of only three healthcare systems in Wisconsin to offer this free service full-time through the ACS.
+Similar to a patient navigator, our cancer patient coordinator is available to help you access support services that may make your cancer diagnosis feel less overwhelming.

 Resources available are varied, and those that may be most fitting for you depend on several things, including where you are in your cancer journey and your type of cancer.
 All services, however, are free and available to all patients, regardless of where you primarily receive your care.